0x5929/Sec/PrivEsc/README.md

 - Requirements:
     - when all other priv esc technique fails
-    - if we are talking about the famous dirty cow: kernel < 4.8.3 are vulnerable
+    - if we are talking about the famous dirty cow: kernel < 4.8.3 are vulnerable (before 2018)
       - note if host system is unable to compile and build any exploits, try it on kali (if same architecture)

 - Related instructions: